Will a Motor Vehicle Accident Stay on My Insurance Record Forever in California?

 States use different points systems to follow traffic violations and when they most often occur.
 If a driver commits a violation, then they will receive a specific number of points.
 States will suspend a driver’s privilege to drive if they accumulate too many points.

 Different states will not keep all violations on all motor vehicle records for the same amount of time.
 California, for example, will keep a DUI conviction on a motor vehicle record for thirteen years, while Michigan will keep a DUI conviction on a motor vehicle record for two years.
 Resources on a state motor vehicle record website will provide individual drivers with the information they need to determine how long a particular violation will remain on a motor vehicle record in that particular state.

 Insurance companies will allow accident forgiveness for a motor vehicle accident if it is the first time an individual driver has been involved in a motor vehicle collision.
-If you have specific questions regarding your motor vehicle record, contact Arash Law for assistance with your legal questions.
-A personal injury attorney at Arash Law can help you with your claims against a negligent driver.
+If you have specific questions regarding your motor vehicle record, contact us for assistance with your legal questions.
+A personal injury attorney can help you with your claims against a negligent driver.

 Also, you can receive information regarding your accident history and how this information may affect your insurance premiums and your personal injury case.
-Arash Law has recovered over $200 million for clients throughout the state of California.
-Contact Arash Law today and learn how you can obtain the financial compensation you deserve.
+An award-winning California accident law firm has recovered over $400 million for clients throughout the state of California.
+Contact us today and learn how you can obtain the financial compensation you deserve.
 You do not have to suffer the consequences of a motor vehicle accident alone.